 The SMILES trial

-The SMILES trial was the first study in the world to demonstrate that making dietary changes can be effective in improving the mental health individuals with clinically diagnosed depression.
+The SMILES trial was the first study in the world to demonstrate that making dietary changes can be effective in improving the mental health of individuals with clinically diagnosed depression.

-Prior to the Supporting the Modification of Lifestyle in Lowered Emotional States (SMILES) trial, a number of studies provided extensive observational evidence that diet quality was directly associated with mental health, particularly depression, across different cultures and life stages.
+Before the Supporting the Modification of Lifestyle in Lowered Emotional States (SMILES) trial, a number of studies provided extensive observational evidence that diet quality was directly associated with mental health, particularly depression, across different cultures and life stages.

 These studies had shown that higher intakes of fruit, vegetables, whole grains, fish and lower intakes of highly processed and sugary foods were consistently associated with better mental health outcomes.